dx7/ffmpegtutorial/tutorial01.md

-## An ffmpeg and SDL Tutorial
+# An ffmpeg and SDL Tutorial

-Page 1 2 3 4 5 6 7 End Prev Home Next &nbsp_place_holder;

-Text version

 ## Tutorial 01: Making Screencaps